NethServer/ns8-docs/webtop.rst

 To import contacts:

-1. Right click on the target phone book, then select :guilabel:`Import contacts`
+1. right click on the target phone book, then select :guilabel:`Import contacts`

    .. image:: _static/webtop-import_contacts1.png

-2. Select the import format and make sure that fields on the file match the ones available on WebTop
+2. select the import format and make sure that fields on the file match the ones available on WebTop

    .. image:: _static/webtop-import_contacts2.png